sebamiro/golang_api_base/docs/template_renderer.md

 parses the templates and stores the in the cache

-return TemplateRenderer.parse(.build)
+return .renderer.parse(.build)

 ### Execute *Self any -> (*bytes.Buffer, error)

 execues template with the given data
-If its not cached, it will p[arse and cache it
+If its not cached, it will parse and cache it

 recives the data
 returns TemplateParsed.Execute(data)